Russian leader Putin challenges international warrant for his arrest with visit to Mongolia

 He invited the Mongolian president to attend a summit of the BRICS nations — a group that includes Russia and China among others — in the Russian city of Kazan in late October.
 Khurelsukh accepted, according to Russian state news agency RIA Novosti.

-On Monday, the EU expressed concern that the ICC warrant might not be executed and said it had shared its concern with Mongolian authorities.
+On Monday, the EU said it had shared its concern that the ICC warrant might not be executed with Mongolian authorities.

-More than 50 Russians outside the country have signed an open letter urging the government of Mongolia to "immediately detain Vladimir Putin upon his arrival."
-The signers include Vladimir Kara-Murza, who was freed from a Russian prison in August in the biggest East-West prisoner swap since the Cold War.
+More than 50 Russians outside the country signed an open letter urging the government of Mongolia to "immediately detain Vladimir Putin upon his arrival."
+They included Vladimir Kara-Murza, who was freed from a Russian prison in August in the biggest East-West prisoner swap since the Cold War.

-Dmitry Medvedev, the deputy secretary of Russia’s Security Council, denounced the warrant against Putin as “illegal” in an online statement Tuesday and those who would try to carry it out as “madmen.”
+Dmitry Medvedev, the deputy secretary of Russia’s Security Council, denounced the warrant as “illegal” in an online statement Tuesday and those who would try to carry it out as “madmen.”

-Putin, on his first visit to Mongolia in five years, will join a ceremony to mark the 85th anniversary of a joint Soviet and Mongolian victory over Japan's army that controlled Manchuria in northeast China.
-Thousands of soldiers on both sides died in 1939 in months of fighting over the border's location between Manchuria and Mongolia.
+Putin, on his first visit to Mongolia in five years, participated in a ceremony to mark the 85th anniversary of a joint Soviet and Mongolian victory over Japan's army when it controlled Manchuria in northeast China.
+Thousands of soldiers on both sides died in months of fighting in 1939 over the location of the border between Manchuria and Mongolia.

 “I am very delighted about Putin’s visit to Mongolia," said Yansanjav Demdendorj, a retired economist, citing Russia's role against Japan.
 “If we think of the ... battle, it’s Russians who helped free Mongolia.”